gperaza/UL-lecture-notes/_sources/U2-M1-L1-similarity_metrics.md

 If our vectors have both real and categorical attributed, we two different options at our disposal, either transform the vectors to vectors of a single type, or define a measure that treats each set of features differently and then sum the pair of measures with appropriate weights.

 The simplest approach it to label encode categorical attributes as integers, and apply a proximity measure for real valued vectors.
 It is a good idea to standardize or normalize each feature, as to allow a fair comparison between features of different scales.
+This approach works fairly well with ordinal or rank variables, where the rank is replaced by

+$$
+\frac{i-1/2}{M},\quad i=1,\ldots,M
+$$

 An alternative to above approach is to discretize all real valued features to obtain a categorical vector, then use some measure for categorical feature vectors.